 Overcrowding can cause physical and mental health issues, and contribute to accidents within the property.
 We will investigate any issues with overcrowding and can limit the number of people allowed to occupy one room or home.

 Landlords must provide tenants with either their own bins or communal bins to store their rubbish and recycling.
 They must also give tenants details about their responsibilities for the correct storage, separation and collection of their rubbish and recycling, including bulky items.
-For more information, visit our Landlords, letting agents and tenants page.
+For more information, visit rubbish and recycling.

 Most tenancies are let under the terms of an Assured Shorthold Tenancy (AST).
 This gives the landlord the right to get their property back at the end of the tenancy.
 An AST is now the default form for most private tenancies and can be for any length of.
 However, a possession order can’t be given before the end of the first six months of the tenancy.